 No. BFIS has a rolling admissions policy.
 That means that applications are processed according to space availability.
 We encourage parents to apply as we accept applications throughout the year.

 Yes.
-If we receive your child’s application and there are no vacancies, his/her name will go on a wait pool.
-When a spot becomes available, in addition to the school academic records, other factors are taken into account: US nationality, international families, multilingual students, siblings, alumni’s children, and date of application entry.
+If an applicant qualifies (i.e. receives a positive review from the Admissions Team) and there are no vacancies, his/her name will go on a wait pool.
+When a spot becomes available, space will be offered to Qualified applicants based on the following: US nationality, international families, multilingual students, siblings, alumni’s children, and date of application completion.

 Parents can use different forms of payment: international bank transfer, cash, direct deposit or credit card.
 For online payment with your credit card, please click here.